 It’s a relatively small museum but don’t judge it on its size.

 The building housing the collection is really interesting.
-It appeared to me to be a re-purposed industrial construction, or maybe even swimming pool, but, it turns out, it was purpose built as a museum and was first opened in 1871.
-The mosaic floor which grabbed my attention immediately, was laid by female prisoners from Woking Gaol.
+It appeared to me to be a re-purposed industrial construction, or maybe even swimming pool, but it turns out, it was purpose built as a museum and was first opened in 1871.
+The mosaic floor which grabs your attention immediately, was laid by female prisoners from Woking Gaol.

 Adults can find all the toys of their childhood and tell their children how much better toys were back in the day.

 I found my favourite doll, Sindy on the shelves, boy did she have a big head!

 My brother was into Action Man back in the 70’s, he owned every item in the museum.
 Why can’t you buy things like this any more?
 They were great.

 Children can have some hands on play time.
 There is a sand pit, rocking horses, Punch and Judy puppets and a kitchen set up to play with.